Sam5440/Genshin_Impact_Teleport/Readme.md

-# The project has been archived until Akebi-GC is back up to date
+# The project has been archived until something is back.

 ------